- How do I submit my Transfer Edge enrollment form?

 All students will participate in a range of exciting co-curricular activities as part of the required course, Social Sciences 89.
 Residential students will also have housing and community activities with other Transfer Edge students and their resident advisors.

 Students experience college life by participating in programmatic events available to students outside of the scheduled class time.
 This includes the exclusive INSIDE UCI series, and Collegiate Life events.
-Additionally, the Transfer Edge mentors will host unique academic events on campus that will give students the opportunity to connect with peers.
+Additionally, the Transfer Edge Mentors will host unique events on campus and in the Arroyo Vista Housing community that will give you the opportunity to connect with peers.
 See the Events tab for details.

 There are also several food courts on campus where students can grab a bite to eat or to relax and study.